serghiou/mendelian-randomization/short.md

 (img)

-One of the best examples of an IV is the proximity of residence from a hospital.
+A good example of an IV is the proximity of residence from a hospital.
 Lorch et al. (2012) used this proximity as an instrumental variable to show that when high-risk pregnanices deliver at hospitals with a neonatal intensive care unit (NICU), neonatal outcomes tend to improve.
 Notice that proximity to a hospital can predict which hospital a pregnant woman may attend, but would not conceivably be related to neonatal outcomes (in this case).
 For many more examples of IVs and a more in-depth description of IV methods read through a superb overview by Baiocchi et al. (2014).

 Even though the above assumptions are enough to call Z an IV, we need a further assumption to be able to estimate the effect of X on Y. This effect is known as the Complier Average Causal Effect (CACE).